Clinical Trials

 You may take appropriate urgent safety measures to protect clinical trial subjects from any immediate hazard to their health and safety.
 The measures should be taken immediately.
 You do not need to wait for Licensing Authority approval before implementing urgent safety measures.

-The Chief Investigator should phone the Clinical Trial Unit at the MHRA and discuss the issue with a safety scientist immediately.
+The Chief Investigator should phone the Clinical Trials Unit at the MHRA and discuss the issue with a safety scientist immediately.
 The Chief Investigator should also inform the Clinical Trials Manager immediately and Trials Manager will notify the MHRA and the Ethics Committee, in writing, of the measures taken and the reason for the measures within three days.

 A substantial amendment should be submitted subsequently to incorporate the changes made to the protocol or any other documents.